ChaoticTrials/Website/docs/mods/skyblock-builder/user/visiting.md

+---
+description: Everything about visiting teams and manage permission
+---

 # Visiting
 ## Visiting other islands
 If visits are enabled in the config, and a team enabled visiting, you can visit an island with `/skyblock visit <team>`.